rivergrove/springboard/lichess_capstone/README.md

 I would like to analyze the games for brilliant moves, defined as approximately +2 on your eval, meaning the engine didn’t see it.
 I may choose to increase or decrease this eval depending on how many results I find.
 More detailed ideas include:
 - Find players who made the most brilliant moves
 - An example game (may reference the agadmator’s video as another example)
-- Brilliant moves by elo
-- % of moves that are brilliant by elo
+- Games per brilliant moves by elo
 - Find the most brilliant move I’ve ever made
 - Find the game with the most brilliant moves